s3anmorrow/openWithKraken/README.md

 Selecting either will open up your current project folder in GitKraken.
 It does this by executing the following shell command:

 ```
-gitkraken -p [path to project folder]
+gitkraken -p "[path to project folder]"
 ```

 The extension will display error messages if:
 - a project / workspace is not currently opened
 - GitKraken is not installed on the machine
-- the path to gitkraken.exe is not setup correctly in the PATH environment variable of windows ([C:\Users\[username]\AppData\Local\gitkraken\bin]).
+- the path to gitkraken.exe is not setup correctly in the PATH environment variable of windows ([C:\Users\[windows username]\AppData\Local\gitkraken\bin]).
 This should have been done automatically when installing GitKraken.